wings27/tex-search/README.md

 tex-search
 =========
-A tex search engine web app.
+A tex search engine web app, based on grails.